DalekBaldwin/check-it/README.md

 (defgenerator recursive () `(generator (or (integer) (recursive))))
 ```

 With naive generation strategies, recursive generators can easily generate values of unbounded size.
-There are currently two ways to dampen exponential explosion.
+There are currently two ways to dampen the feedback explosion of recursively-generated data structures.

 When a user-defined generator appears as an alternative in an `or` generator, its relative probability of being chosen decreases with each recursive descent.